MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

    > [!div class="mx-imgBorder"]
    > ![Trial days remaining](media/trial-expiration.png "Trial days remaining")

-### Create a trial environment with Dynamics 365 apps

-Currently, Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service can only be enabled in production environments.
-To create a trial with Dynamics 365 apps, see [Start your digital transformation here](https://trials.dynamics.com).

-### Create a trial environment without Dynamics 365 apps

-You can create a trial environment in the Power Platform admin center without Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service.
-See [Create and manage environments in the Power Platform admin center](create-environment.md) and select **Trial** as the environment type.

 ## Convert either trial type to production

-While using the trial environment, if you created resources you want to retain longer than 30 days, convert the trial to a production environment.
+For a trial environment, if you created resources you want to retain longer than 30 days, convert the trial to a production environment.
 If you have 1GB of available database capacity, you can convert a trial environment to production.
 You might need to free up or purchase additional capacity if the trial database exceeds 1GB.
 To determine the size of the trial database see: [Common Data Service storage capacity](capacity-storage.md).

+For a trial (subscription-based) environment, you can convert it to production to [Jim: need reason to convert to production].

-Follow these steps to convert a trial environment to a production environment:
+Follow these steps to convert a either trial type to a production environment:

 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with admin credentials.